 Scheduling Conference.

-The Clerk will provide the plaintiff with an “Order on Pre-Trial Deadlines” upon the filing of the complaint.
-The plaintiff is responsible for serving that order along with the summons and complaint, on each defendant.
-The courtroom deputy will set and notify all counsel and pro se parties of the Fed.
-R. Bankr.
-P. 7026(f) scheduling conference shortly after the expiration of the time period for filing timely responses.
+The Clerk will provide the plaintiff with an order on pre-trial deadlines upon the filing of the complaint.
+The plaintiff is responsible for serving that order, along with the summons and complaint, on each defendant.
+The courtroom deputy will set and notify all counsel and pro se parties of the Bankruptcy Rule 7026(f) scheduling conference shortly after the expiration of the time period for filing timely responses.

 Notice; Appearance.

-All counsel and pro se parties are required to appear at the scheduling conference unless (1) the parties file a joint proposed scheduling order within the time frame set in the Order on Pre-Trial Deadlines, (2) the Court enters a scheduling order prior to the scheduling conference date, or (3) the Court cancels the scheduling conference.
+All counsel and pro se parties are required to appear at the scheduling conference unless (1) the parties file a joint proposed scheduling order within the time frame set in the order on pre-trial deadlines, (2) the Court enters a scheduling order prior to the scheduling conference date, and (3) the Court cancels the scheduling conference.
 All counsel and pro se parties are required to attend all pre-trial conferences.
 If an attorney or a pro se party fails to appear at a pre-trial conference, or otherwise fails to abide by the requirements of this Rule or the scheduling order, the Court will take such action as it deems appropriate which may include the imposition of sanctions or dismissal of the adversary proceeding.

-Telephone Participation in Pre-Trial and Status Conferences.
+Remote Participation in Pre-Trial and Status Conferences.

-Counsel and pro se parties may participate in pre-trial and status conferences by telephone if approved by the Court, and scheduled with the courtroom deputy, at least one business day in advance.
+Counsel and pro se parties may participate in pre-trial and status conferences remotely if the Court approves their remote appearance, thy have notified the other parties of their intent to appear remotely, and they have arranged for a remote appearance, through the courtroom deputy, at least one business day in advance.
 See also Vt.
-LBR 5070-1(d).
+LBR 5070-1(d); Vt.
+LB Appendix IX.

 Pre-Trial Statements.

-Parties must file a joint pre-trial statement at least 7 days before a trial is scheduled to begin.
-If the parties are not able to agree on the terms of a joint pre-trial statement, then each party must file and serve a separate pre-trial statement together with an affirmation the party has made diligent, good faith efforts to produce a joint pre-trial statement but was unable to do so.
-All pre-trial statements must comport with the Court’s “Format for Pre-Trial Statements.”
-See Vt.
+Parties must file a joint pre-trial statement at least seven days before a trial is scheduled to begin.
+If the parties are not able to agree on the terms of a joint pre-trial statement, then each party must file and serve a separate pre-trial statement with an affirmation the party has made a diligent, good faith effort to produce a joint pre-trial statement but was unable to do so.
+All pre-trial statements must comport with Vt.
 LB Appendix VI.

 Motion to Modify Scheduling Order.